 Resources and activities will be sorted by grade for your convenience.
-As an added resource, the CASASC Education Team offers FREE educational programming geared towards preventing violence and promoting healthy relationships, see page 47 for more details.
+As an added resource, the CASASC Education Team offers FREE educational programming geared towards preventing violence and promoting healthy relationships, see page 52 for more details.

-We appreciate all the hard work that staff and students do all year round to foster supportive and healthy schools in our community.
+We appreciate all the hard work that adults, community, and schools do all year round to foster supportive and healthy schools and communities.